Image Quality Assessment Using Machine Learning

 (b)

-Fig. 4 On the left: shows a natural image with no artificial effects added, fits Gaussian distribution.
-On right: An artificial image, doesn’t fit the same distribution well.
+Fig. 4.
+On the left, a natural image with no artificial effects added fits the Gaussian distribution.
+On the right, an artificial image doesn't fit the same distribution well.

 Deep CNN-Based Blind Image Quality Predictor (DIQA)